GurdeepSinghBhambra/Self-Driving-Autonomous-RC-Car/README.md

 # Self-Driving-Autonomous-RC-Car
 This project aims to build a self driving remote controlled car.

-This project had its own dataset which was created on-site (my collage campus and my house).
+This project had its own dataset which was created on-site (my college campus and my house).

 Client Side Hardware: